 The plot is well written, there is a lot of lore to read, and there are multiple methods to solving the game’s challenges.
 It is truly a gem in the crown of late 1980 role-playing games.

 |Platform||PC, PS4, Nintendo Switch, Xbox One, Linux, Mac OS|

 |Developer||InXile Entertainment, Obsidian Entertainment|

-Using the Unity Engine, Wasteland 2 has a similar graphical style to Pillars of Eternity, a top-down isometric squad based role-playing game.
+Using the Unity Engine, Wasteland 2 has a similar graphical style to Pillars of Eternity, a top-down, open world, isometric squad based role-playing game.
 Nearly the entire game is played from this perspective, with the exception of the world map.

 Kind of a spoiler alert!

 You will again explore the last outposts of humanity and have to make some hard choices in who lives and who dies.
 It is not a game for people who want to see everyone flourish peacefully.
 That simply isn’t a reality you can hope for.

 GAMING NEWS & EXCLUSIVE GIVEAWAYS